mletenay/home-assistant-goodwe-inverter/info.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-## GoodWe Inverter Sensor Component for Home Assistant.
+## GoodWe solar inverter sensors for Home Assistant

-The GoodWe solar sensor component will retrieve data from an GoodWe solar inverter.
+The component retrieves data from GoodWe solar inverter connected to local network and presents them as sensors in Home Assistant.
-The values will be presented as sensors (or attributes of sensors) in Home Assistant.
+GoodWe ET, ES and EM families of inverters are supported, other types may work too.

 ## Configuration